On Certain Genus 0 Entire Functions: An Application

 where

 Then,

 and

 defines an entire function of order $\frac{1}{2}$, and $\Xi(s)$ has only real roots if and only if $f(s)$ has only negative roots.
-Apply Theorem \ref{thm:main} to $f(s)$ we obtain the following corollary: \begin{cor} The Riemann hypothesis is true if and only if for each nonnegative integer $k$, the function
+Apply Theorem \ref{thm:main} to $f(s)$ we obtain the following corollary: \begin{cor} The Riemann hypothesis is true if and only if there exists an nonnegative integer $m$, all the functions